-|For the meat:|
+|For the meat|

-|1kg||Ham Hock, soaked in cold water in the fridge for 6 hours or overnight|
+|1kg||Ham hock, soaked in cold water in the fridge for 6 hours or overnight|

 |500g||Flank of Beef, outer fat removed|

-|400g||Smoked streaky bacon, rind left on|
+|300g||Smoked streaky bacon, rind left on|

-|2 pinches||Sea salt (to taste)|
+|2 pinches||Sea salt|

 |1||Bouquet garni (6 bay leaves, 10g parsley, 4g thyme)|

-|350g||Morteau Sausage, Whole(*1)|
+|350g||Morteau Sausage, whole (*1)|

 |400g||Marrow bone, whole (optional)|

-|For the vegetables:|
+|For the vegetables|

-|300g||Turnips, peeled and cut in half|
+|2||Large turnips (300g), peeled and cut in half|

-|300g||Onion, peeled, cut into 4, root left on|
+|2||Onions (300g), peeled, cut into 4, root left on|